Aalyahmonday/ytbplus/Building.md

 4. Optional: Customize the app the way you want.
 I highly recommend you take a look at the [theos-jailed wiki](https://github.com/kabiroberai/theos-jailed/wiki/Usage).

-5. `cd` to the project folder, run:
+5. In the project root folder, run:
 ```
 make clean package
 ```